openartmarket/sui-move/README.md

 * VoteRequest - This struct represents a question that can be voted on by shareholders.
 * Vote

-In this module the admin can create a new voting request for the shareholders of an Artwork.
+In this module the admin can create a new voting request for the shareholders of an Contract.
 Then the shareholders can vote as long as the vote request is active.

 # Setup

 We have implemented programmable transactions to test the flow start to end.
-By running `npm run test:s2e` an Artwork, and then an ArtworkShard will be created, along with a new voting request.
+By running `npm run test:s2e` an Contract, and then an ContractStock will be created, along with a new voting request.

 # Installing